mainmatter/playbook/project-procedure/digital-products/README.md

 it might be necessary to go through the
 [product strategy stage](#product-strategy) again, reconsider some of the assumptions and adapt the project's objective.
-If that is found not to be necessary, the conception stage can be entered directly to conceptualise, scope and implement the next set of user stories, followed by executing that new plan, evaluating what was built, etc.
+If that is found not to be necessary, the product design stage can be entered directly to conceptualise, scope and implement the next set of user stories, followed by executing that new plan, evaluating what was built, etc.